<interpreter> <scriptfile>

 results = [ member for member in data if member['something'] == 'something I want']

-in-line functionsdef myFilter(argument):
+lambda in-line functionsdef myFilter(argument):

 if argument > 1: